platformsh/platformsh-docs/src/configuration/services/oracle-mysql.md

 ## Adjusting MySQL configuration

-For version 10.2 and later, a select few MariaDB configuration properties from the `my.cnf` file are available for adjustment.
+A select few MySQL configuration properties from the `my.cnf` file are available for adjustment.

 At this time, only the `max_allowed_packet` size is available, and defaults to `16` (in MB).
 Legal values are from `1` to `100`.